-- a.
-Funded or supported by a center or cooperative group that is funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the Agency for Healthcare Research and Quality, the Centers for Medicare and Medicaid Services, the U.S. Department of Energy, the U.S. Department of Defense or the U.S. Department of Veterans Affairs - b.
+- U.S. Department of Energy, the U.S. Department of Defense or the U.S. Department of Veterans Affairs - b.
 Conducted as an investigational new drug application, an investigational device exemption or a biologics license application to the U.S. Food and Drug Administration - c.
 Exempt by federal law from the requirement to submit an investigational new drug application to the U.S. Food and Drug Administration

-7.4.7 Dental Injury
+7.4.8 Dental Injury